Are mobile phones being banned in schools in England? Here's what the Department for Education has said, plus a parenting expert's verdict

 The Department for Education has announced a ban on mobile phone usage in schools, and we asked parents and parenting experts to weigh in...

-Most schools already have their own rules restricting mobile phone usage, but new guidance from the Department for Education is set to enforce the practice across England, in a bid to improve behaviour among pupils.
+Most schools already have their own rules restricting mobile phone usage, but new guidance from the Department for Education is being implemented across England in a bid to improve behaviour among pupils.
 Much like the recently announced vape ban and the wet wipes ban, the news has been met with mixed reactions.
-Some think it's a step in the right direction for tackling disruptive behaviour, while others feel this is an issue schools already tackle adequately on their own, and that the government announcement is a distraction from other issues currently affecting the education system, such as teacher shortages.
+Some think it's a step in the right direction for tackling disruptive behaviour, while others feel this is an issue schools already deal with adequately on their own and that the government announcement is a distraction from other issues currently affecting the education system, such as teacher shortages.

 It's important to note that there are no plans to completely ban pupils from bringing their phones into schools - so they can still use their devices on journeys to and from school - but that usage will be forbidden throughout the school day, including at break times.
 Here's everything you need to know about the ban on mobile phones in schools...